mjuenema/mjuenema.github.io/databases/postgresql_inetrange/index.md

 # `inetrange` type for PostgreSQL

-One of my favourite things about PostgreSQL is that it provides the ``inet`` column type for storing [IP Addresses and Networks](https://www.postgresql.org/docs/10/datatype-net-types.html).
+One of my favourite things about PostgreSQL is the ``inet`` type for storing [IP Addresses and Networks](https://www.postgresql.org/docs/10/datatype-net-types.html).
 The ``inet`` type coms with its own set of operators, like querying whether an IP Address is contained in a Network.